DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/circleci-and-lambdatest.md

 ![Click the Add Project Button](../../../images/circleci-lambdatest/add-project.png)

-You will see the list of GitHub projects associated with your account.
+This shows a list of GitHub projects associated with your account.
 Find `testcafe-ci-demo` and click **Set Up project**.

 ![Set Up Project](../../../images/circleci-lambdatest/set-up-project.png)